Prerit-Bhagat/Deep-Learning-for-Real-Estate-Price-Prediction/README.md

 ![image](https://github.com/user-attachments/assets/89b982e2-0c1f-4843-862d-8ea186bc8bb8)

 ## **2. Overview**
-This project leverages deep learning techniques to predict real estate prices based on a variety of features.
-The model explores the impact of feature engineering by progressively increasing the number of independent variables and evaluating their effects on prediction accuracy.
+This project uses deep learning techniques to predict real estate prices based on a variety of features.
+This project includes the whole process that is Data Visulization , feature engineering , Data cleaning and Model training .

 ## **3. Description**
 - **Number of Records:** 21,613